ED2: Environment Dynamics Decomposition World Models for Continuous Control: Introduction

-Existing MBRL algorithms can be divided into four categories according to the paradigm they follow: the first category focuses on generating imaginary data by the world model and training the policy with these data via MFRL algorithms \citep{DBLP:conf/nips/KidambiRNJ20, DBLP:conf/nips/YuTYEZLFM20}; the second category leverages the differentiability of the world model, and generates differentiable trajectories for policy optimization \citep{DBLP:conf/icml/DeisenrothR11, DBLP:conf/icml/LevineK13, DBLP:conf/nips/ZhuZLZ20}; the third category aims to obtain an accurate value function by generating imaginations for temporal difference (TD) target calculation \citep{DBLP:conf/nips/BuckmanHTBL18, DBLP:journals/corr/abs-1803-00101}; the last category of works focuses on reducing the computational cost of the policy deriving by combining the optimal control algorithm (e.g. model predictive control) with the learned world models \citep{DBLP:conf/nips/ChuaCML18, DBLP:conf/corl/OkadaT19, DBLP:journals/corr/abs-2008-05556}.
-Regardless of paradigms, the performance of all existing MBRL algorithms depends on the accuracy of the world model.
+Existing MBRL algorithms can be divided into four categories according to the paradigm they follow: the first category focuses on generating imaginary data by the world model and training the policy with these data via MFRL algorithms \cite{DBLP:conf/nips/KidambiRNJ20, DBLP:conf/nips/YuTYEZLFM20, DBLP:conf/icml/WangWJH23}; the second category leverages the differentiability of the world model, and generates differentiable trajectories for policy optimization \cite{DBLP:conf/icml/DeisenrothR11, DBLP:conf/icml/LevineK13, DBLP:conf/nips/ZhuZLZ20}; the third category aims to obtain an accurate value function by generating imaginations for temporal difference (TD) target calculation \cite{DBLP:conf/nips/BuckmanHTBL18, DBLP:journals/corr/abs-1803-00101}; the last category of works focuses on reducing the computational cost of the policy deriving by combining the optimal control algorithm (e.g. model predictive control) with the learned world models \cite{DBLP:conf/nips/ChuaCML18, DBLP:conf/corl/OkadaT19, DBLP:journals/corr/abs-2008-05556, hansen2022temporal}.
+Regardless of paradigms, most MBRL methods use the learned dynamic model to generate substantial samples to guide policy learning.
+Therefore, it is critical to learn a dynamics model that accurately simulates the underlying dynamics of the real environment.
 The more accurate the world model is, the more reliable data can be generated, and finally, the better policy performance can be achieved.
-Therefore, improving the world model accuracy is critical in MBRL.